Chart Color Schemes

 North Strathfield hosts a young demographic, positioning it in the bottom quartile nationwide

 North Strathfield's median age is 34 years, which is lower than Greater Sydney's average of 37 years and Australia's average of 38 years.
-Compared to Greater Sydney, North Strathfield has a higher proportion of residents aged 25-34 (22.2%) but fewer residents aged 65-74 (5.2%).
-This proportion for the 25-34 age group is significantly higher than the national average of 14.4%.
-According to the census data from 2021, the population aged 15-24 has increased from 14.1% to 16.6%, while the 45-54 age group has decreased from 12.6% to 10.7% and the 5-14 age group has dropped from 10.5% to 9.2%.
-Population forecasts for North Strathfield in 2041 indicate substantial demographic changes, with the strongest projected growth in the 35-44 age cohort, expected to grow by 122%, adding 882 residents to reach a total of 1,607.
+Compared to Greater Sydney, North Strathfield has a higher percentage of residents aged 25-34 (22.3%) but fewer residents aged 65-74 (5.3%).
+This concentration of 25-34 year-olds is significantly higher than the national average of 14.4%.
+Between the 2021 Census and the present, the percentage of residents aged 15-24 has increased from 14.1% to 16.8%, while the percentage of residents aged 45-54 has decreased from 12.6% to 10.7%.
+Additionally, the percentage of residents aged 5-14 has dropped from 10.5% to 9.3%.
+Population forecasts for North Strathfield indicate substantial demographic changes by 2041.
+The strongest projected growth is in the 35-44 age cohort, with a 112% increase adding 816 residents to reach a total of 1,545.
 Conversely, population declines are projected for the 55-64 and 15-24 age cohorts.